 1. Use Fine-Tipped Tweezers

-Using the right tools is an essential thing in order to remove ticks from the skin.
-According to the Center for Disease and Prevention (CDC), fine-tipped tweezers are the perfect tool.
+Using the right tools is an essential thing to remove ticks from the skin.
+According to the Centers for Disease and Prevention (CDC), fine-tipped tweezers are the perfect tool.

 2. Clasp the Tick as Close to the Skin’s Surface Feasible